rougin/torin/src/Packages/Dexal/README.md

 ### withInit

-Creates an `init` method.
-It will then initialize any defined `Select` classes.
+Creates an `init` JavaScript method.
+This method initializes any defined `Select` elements using the `TomSelect` JavaScript library.
+After initialization, it calls the `load` method, typically with the initial page number to fetch data:

-It will also call the `load` method for getting the results for the specified page:

 ``` html
 // app/plates/items/depot.php